Skip to main content

 note

-• Please prepare a configuration management repository to work with Next Design in advance.
+• Please prepare the configuration management repository to be integrated with Next Design in advance.

-To retrieve and open a project from a repository, follow the steps below from the Next Design start page.
+To retrieve and open a project from the repository, follow these steps from the Next Design start page:

 Open a Project from the repository